Summary of Employee Benefits

 Health Promotion - Programs offered through the State of Kansas; HealthQuest promotes healthy lifestyles, and Employee Assistance Program provides resources for counseling and consultation.

-Tuition Assistance - Currently available to full-time employees; may extend to spouse and dependants based on University policy.
+Tuition Assistance - Currently available to full-time employees; may extend to spouse and dependents based on University policy.

 Staff/Faculty ID Card - Provides all employees with identification card and access to Forsyth Library and Tiger Wellness Center.